I answer all my emails personally: it may take up 2-3 days before

-I work with analog and digital tools.
+I work with analogue and digital tools.
 I love working in Procreate (iPad) and on a Cintiq, but nothing beats good pencils (Caran d’Ache and Faber-Castell) and paints (Winsor & Newton and Holbein).
 I’ve compiled a list with my favourite tools here.

 What digital tools do you use or recommend?

-I currently use a Wacom Cintiq (older model) and Photoshop on my iMac.
+I currently use a Wacom Cintiq (older model) and Photoshop CC on my iMac.
 Next to that, I use an iPad Pro 12.9 inch.
 On the iPad I use the app Procreate for drawing, in combination with an Apple pencil.
 I get asked often what I prefer and I have to say: I couldn’t work solely on the iPad as I work for clients.
 Procreate doesn’t use the right CMYK colours which means they’re off when I send them to clients.
 That’s why I still use Photoshop to check every Procreate-piece I make on my iPad.
 Also, the resolution is a bit off in Procreate.